Home> Practice Areas> Criminal Defense >North Carolina

 Best Criminal Defense Attorneys in North Carolina

-Lawyer Legion created this list of the top picks in 2023 for the best criminal defense attorneys in the United States.
-To rank the top criminal defense attorneys, we used both objective and subjective criteria.
+Lawyer Legion created this list of the top picks in 2024 for the best criminal defense attorneys in North Carolina.
+To rank the top criminal defense attorneys, DWI defense attorneys, and other lawyers in North Carolina, we used both objective and subjective criteria.

 The top criminal defense attorneys were selected based on their career accomplishments, success in high profile cases, professional involvement, community leadership, and board certification.

-This list represents some of the most highly accomplished criminal defense lawyers currently practicing in North Carolina.
+This list represents some of the most highly accomplished criminal defense lawyers currently practicing in Florida.
 When reviewing this list, please be aware of each of the following:

 • Lawyers cannot pay to be included in this list.